INFORMATION & SERVICES

 An application for a handgun license can be started online at the Indiana State Police Website.

-Complete the online application, provide fingerprint identification at an authorized facility (Right Choice in Terre Haute) and bring your application number to your local law enforcement agency for approval about seven days after your fingerprints are completed.
+Complete the online application, provide fingerprint identification at an authorized facility (Right Choice in Terre Haute) and bring your application number to your local law enforcement agency for a background check (about seven days after your fingerprints are completed).
 Residents of Montezuma and Rockville must contact their local police department to complete the process.
-All other residences of Parke County can complete the process at the Sheriff's Office 7 days a week from 8am to 8pm.
+All other residents of Parke County can complete the process at the Sheriff's Office 7 days a week from 8am to 8pm.

 Your application will be transferred to Indiana State Police for final review.
 If your application is approved, your permit will be sent to you via US Mail.
 If your application is rejected, you will be notified via US Mail and will receive instructions on how to file an appeal.